discordeno/template/README.md

 - In the previous commands `${PWD}` and `.` can be replaced with the full path to directory
+- If you are using Windows OS and want to use `${pwd}` than you need to use PowerShell
 - You can also use the `-d` argument to run the container in background

 ### With docker-compose